Lora Fachie

 10

-But that did not prevent Fachie (née Turnham) pursuing a career in sport and joining the Great Britain Cycling Team in 2009 where she showed early promise alongside pilot Rebecca Rimmington, winning medals at World Cups in 2009 and 2010.
+A hereditary condition, which also affects her brothers Roy and Mark and mother, led to Fachie losing her sight at the age of five, leaving her with only light perception.
+But that did not prevent Liverpool-born Fachie (née Turnham) pursuing a career in sport and joining the Great Britain Cycling Team in 2009 where she showed early promise alongside pilot Rebecca Rimmington, winning medals at world cups in 2009 and 2010.

-They just missed out on the podium in the velodrome finishing in fourth place in both events and landing in eighth place in the time trial on the road.
-In the road race, they had a 14-second lead going into the final lap only to suffer a devastating mechanical failure, eventually finishing in seventh.
+The pair competed in four events at London 2012; the kilo time-trial and pursuit on the track and the road race and the time-trial on the road.
+They just missed out on the podium in the velodrome finishing in fourth place in both events and landing in eighth place in the time-trial on the road.
+In the road race, they had a 14-second lead going into the final lap only to suffer a devastating mechanical failure, eventually finishing seventh.

-While they continued to pick up medals at World Cup level in 2015, winning three golds, they endured a rare struggle at the World Championships in Switzerland, finishing out of the medals in the time trial and the road race.
+While they continued to pick up medals at world cup level in 2015, winning three golds, they endured a rare struggle at the world championships in Switzerland, finishing out of the medals in the time-trial and the road race.

-After the relative disappointment of their 2015 season, Fachie and Hall approached the 2016 season with success on the track and the road their goal and made a promising start in March, winning a bronze medal in the pursuit at the UCI Para-cycling Track World Championships, the first time the pair had medalled together on the track.
+After the relative disappointment of their 2015 season, Fachie and Hall made a promising start to 2016, winning bronze in the pursuit at the world championships in Montichiari, Italy; the first time the pair had medalled together on the track.
+There was success on the road too, with two silver medals at the UCI Para-cycling Road World Cup in Belgium in the time-trial and the road race, signaling their return to form

 Beyond the Games